 For further information: email: firstname.lastname@example.org or check out their Facebook page or Twitter: @WellAware_TCF

-Bristol Autism Spectrum Service (BASS) provide a service to adults with autism spectrum conditions (ASCs) and professionals and carers who support them.
+Bristol Autism Spectrum Service (BASS) provide a service to autistic adults and professionals and carers who support them.
 Including: advice sessions, support groups, a wealth of information on their website, provide assessments and support partners amd carers.

 For further information: Tel: 01275 796200 or Email: email@example.com or Website: www.awp.nhs.uk/services/specialist/autism-spectrum